xindonglin99/MimicKit/README.md

 ```
 python mimickit/run.py --arg_file args/deepmimic_humanoid_ppo_args.txt --num_workers 2 --device cuda:0
 ```
-- `--num_workers` specifies the number of worker processes used to parallize training.
+- `--num_workers` specifies the number of worker processes used to parallelize training.
 - `--device` specifies the device used for training, which can be `cpu` or `cuda:0`.
-When training with multiple GPUs, the number of worker processes used to parallize training must be less than or equal to the number of GPUs available on the system.
+When training with multiple GPUs, the number of worker processes used to parallelize training must be less than or equal to the number of GPUs available on the system.

 ## Visualizing Training Logs